From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 When Chaining Stops Helping

 Pipelines improve clarity only when each step remains focused.
-Without that discipline, they can become harder to read than the loops they replace.

 • Mixing multiple concerns in one step